LCA-ActivityBrowser/activity-browser/README.md

 Install the newest python 3 version of [miniconda](https://conda.io/miniconda.html) for your operating system.
 Detailed installation instructions for miniconda can be found [here](https://conda.io/docs/user-guide/install/index.html).

-Skip this step if you already have a working installation of anaconda or miniconda.
+Skip this step if you already have a working installation of anaconda or miniconda, but make sure to keep your conda installation up-to-date: `conda update conda`.

 ### Configure conda channels